Get In Touch

 Role-based access controls

-As a developer, you have to define the different user roles within your application, each with specific access privileges to PHI based on their job responsibilities.
-Grant access only to the information directly relevant to their tasks.
+As a developer, you have to define different user roles within your application, each with specific access privileges to PHI based on their job responsibilities.

 Role-based access control ensures that individuals can only access PHI that is pertinent to their job functions.
 This prevents overexposure to data and mitigates the chances of an accidental data breach.